rob31415/cryptBoot/readme.txt

 install debian 9 stretch on one encrypted btrfs partition including /boot and booting if via EFI

+WARNING: The following has got some little mistakes here and there.
+And not working/TODO is: enter key just once; efi-grub should use grub.cfg file

 ______________________________________
 GET THE OS